berea-college-csc236/berea-college-csc236.github.io/index.md

 - Possible quiz or peer-instruction question(s)
 - Final questions on [L3: Virtual Pets](https://docs.google.com/document/d/1kYb8aUO5n0pKBxCXIdmLToGcWlauTVjOTpC8k5xuY6E)
 - Complete [T10: Stacks, Queues, and Deques](https://docs.google.com/document/d/1onOKUi5X-QexiWbXRfN1uftjtoONvOzw4MViPjHzbvw/edit?usp=sharing).

+### Day 16: Outside of class

+- The final completion of [L3: Virtual Pets](https://moodle.berea.edu/mod/assign/view.php?id=695005) is due on Monday, September 28, 2026 at Noon.
 - This Saturday, September 26, 2026 in CMIT 216 11 am to 12:30 pm there will be an extra credit opportunity.
 We will have a CS Alumni Panel with many alumni.
 If you wish to earn extra credit, you must be on-time and paying attention to the entire panel discussion.
 This will be followed by a networking lunch which is SOLELY for students who attend the panel.

 ---